 Rachelle Dallaire, Executive Director, Indigenous Perspectives Society

-The Spring 2019 IN Perspective is out and available to read here.
+The Summer 2019 IN Perspective is out and available to read here.
 This season’s newsletter features the following:

 - Executive Update

 - Message from the Representative for Children and Youth

 Sign up to receive our quarterly edition of IN Perspective using the sign up feature at the bottom right corner of this page.

 If you have any questions about IN Perspective or would like to have your articles, poetry, photos, news or events posted in our next newsletter send us an email using the contact page on our website. *Submissions included at the editor’s discretion.

 Each year, Indigenous Perspectives Society packs back pack transition kits for children in care.
 These back packs help children in care have a few things of their very own to help them get through a difficult time.
 This year MCFD Esquimalt, Lalum’utul’ Smun’eem Child and Family Services, Foster Family Support Services, Fraser Valley Aboriginal Child and Family Services, and Beecher Bay First Nation are partnering with us to help distribute 140 back packs to the children who need them.